-- 70. The effects of Confirmation of the Plan are set forth in the Bankruptcy Code.
+69. The effects of Confirmation of the Plan are set forth in the Bankruptcy Code.
 The following is a brief summary of the effect of Confirmation upon the Debtor, its creditors, and other interested parties.
 Upon the Effective Date, the provisions of the Plan will bind the Debtor and its creditors, whether or not they have accepted the Plan.
 All liens and claims are canceled and extinguished unless dealt with differently in the Plan.
-Satisfaction of the Debtor's pre-Chapter 11 debts and those incurred subsequently to the commencement of this case all are governed by the Plan. - 71.
-The Debtor believes that the Plan is feasible and that Confirmation is not likely to be followed by liquidation or the need for further financial reorganization.
+Satisfaction of the Debtor's pre-Chapter 11 debts and those incurred subsequently to the commencement of this case all are governed by the Plan.

+70. The Debtor believes that the Plan is feasible and that Confirmation is not likely to be followed by liquidation or the need for further financial reorganization.
+The Debtor and Lajaunie reserve the right to withdraw the Plan if it cannot be confirmed in its current form.